top of page

 Methodology

-This study seeks to fill that gap by evaluating the EMFA's capacity to support media pluralism and freedom online, comparing how the regulation understands platformized news with the challenges journalists in the EU identify in practice.
+This study seeks to fill that gap by evaluating the EMFA's capacity to support media pluralism and freedom online, comparing how the regulation frames "platformized" news with the challenges journalists identify from experience.
+To do so, it poses three research questions:

-How does the EMFA conceptualize the main threats to media pluralism and freedom in a platformized news environment, and through what mechanisms does it attempt to address these?
+1. How does the EMFA conceptualize the main threats to media pluralism and freedom in a platformized news environment, and through what mechanisms does it attempt to address these?

-What do the similarities and differences between the EMFA’s problem framing and solutions and journalist’s lived experiences reveal about the regulation’s capacity to support media pluralism and freedom online?
+3. What do the similarities and differences between the EMFA’s problem framing and solutions and journalist’s lived experiences reveal about the regulation’s capacity to support media pluralism and freedom online?